fidelity/kraan/docs/dev-guide.md

 If you elected to use the `--no-testdata` option when setting up the cluster then you will need to apply these files.
 You can do this by applying `.testdata/addons/addons-source.yaml` and `.testdata/addons/addons.yaml` to deploy the source controller custom resource and AddonsLayers custom resources respectively.
 This will cause the kraan-controller to operate on the testdata in the `./testdata` directory of this repository using the `master` branch.
 If you want to test against other branches use the copy of these files the `scripts/run-controller.sh` creates.
 Edit then apply those files.

 If you want to use the kraan-controller to deploy items defined in your own repository edit the 'addons-source.yaml' file in the temporary directory to reference the repository and branch contaiining your addons definitions and apply it to the cluster.
 Then edit the `.testdata/addons/addons.yaml` file to define the addons layers and apply that.

+## Deployment Guide

+To deploy to a cluster build the docker image and then deploy to the cluster.
+Assuming you have already installed the GitOps Toolkit (see above) use the `setup.sh` script.
+The following will build the docker image and push it to the Github packages then deploy to your Kubernetes cluster.

+    export VERSION=v0.0.14
+    make clean-build
+    make build
+    docker login docker.pkg.github.com -u <github user> -p <github token>
+    make docker-push
+    scripts/setup.sh --kraan-version $VERSION --no-gitops --kraan-image-pull-secret auto

+To deploy the image to your account in docker.io:

+    make clean-build
+    export REPO=<docker user>
+    make build
+    docker login -u <docker user> -p <docker password>
+    make docker-push
+    scripts/setup.sh --kraan-version $VERSION --no-gitops --kraan-image-repo $REPO